BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ---
 ### Initializing the mean vectors
 In order to start our iterations, we need a first estimate of the mean and covariance values.
 Theoretically, these could be chosen randomly.
 However, for fast convergence and to avoid numerical issues it is sensible to initialize them with the results of a preemptive clustering algorithm, as a heuristic so to speak.
 For this, we use the ```KMeans``` class of the previously imported ```sklearn.cluster``` module.
 The number of clusters we want is equal to our ```classes``` hyperparameter.
-As we only want a rough, fast estimation we set the number of repetitions ```n_init=1``` and the iterations ```max_iter=100```.
+As we only want a rough, fast estimation we set the number of repetitions to ```n_init=1``` and the iterations to ```max_iter=100```.
 Now, to output the values of our mean vectors we just store the values of ```kmeans.cluster_centers_```.

 ```python
 kmeans = KMeans(n_clusters=classes, n_init=1, max_iter=100)